xypwn/circuit-logic-simulator/README.md

 ### Notes ###
 -	The software is currently under heavy development and therefore still crawling with bugs
 -	The `About` and `Tutorial` menu item haven't yet been implemented
+-	Although some icons are missing, you can hover over an item to see what it does